-- Master’s degree; or
+- Master’s degree (and MBA); or

-In addition, the international student must possess an intermediate knowledge of oral French.
+In addition, the international student must possess an intermediate-advanced knowledge of oral French.
 The student can prove his knowledge of French by one of the following:

 - Completed one of the above programs in French;

-- Satisfied the language requirements of a professional Order in Québec.
+- Satisfied the language requirements of a professional Order in Quebec.

-To qualify under the PEQ, the applicant must be residing temporarily in Québec as a temporary foreign worker or as a participant in an approved work holiday program.
+To qualify under the PEQ, the applicant must be residing temporarily in Quebec as a temporary foreign worker or as a participant in an approved work holiday program.